22 December 2019 – 26 April 2020

 Curator of the exhibition: Dr. hab.
 Piotr Oszczanowski

-A great monographic exhibition dedicated to Michael Leopold Willmann, one of the most prominent Baroque artists in Central Europe, popularly known as the Silesian Rembrandt.
-For the first time ever, art lovers will be able to view under one roof an extraordinary selection of works by the Silesian master.
-The exhibition will showcase some of his paintings on loan especially from, among others, Warsaw churches and foreign collectors.
+A great monographic exhibition dedicated to Michael Willmann, one of the most prominent Baroque artists in Central Europe, popularly known as the Silesian Rembrandt.
+For the first time ever, art lovers are able to view under one roof an extraordinary selection of works by the Silesian master.
+The exhibition showcases some of his paintings on loan especially from Warsaw churches.

 The exhibition showcases around 100 paintings which constitute almost one-third of the surviving body of work by that artist, among them those depicting mythological and religious scenes, portraits and landscapes.

-After more than 75 years the famous cycle The Martyrdom of the Apostles, which in the years following the war was housed in various churches in Warsaw, will be reunited and presented in Lower Silesia.
+After more than 75 years the famous cycle The Martyrdom of the Apostles, which in the years following the war was housed in various churches in Warsaw, has been reunited and presented in Lower Silesia.

-It will be exhibited in the modern space of the Four Domes Pavilion Museum of Contemporary Art – a new branch of the National Museum in Wrocław which was opened in 2016.
+It is exhibited in the modern space of the Four Domes Pavilion Museum of Contemporary Art – a new branch of the National Museum in Wrocław which was opened in 2016.